Quileute: Colonization

 The Quileute relationship with Europeans and Euro-Americans began with encounters between the Quileute and the crews of European ships.
 Quileute tradition suggests that the earliest encounter was with Spanish sailors who shipwrecked somewhere north of La Push.
-Another potential the early encounter was with the crew of the he Spanish schooner Sonora, captained by Juan Francisco de la Bodega y Quadra in 1775.
+Another potential early encounter was with the crew of the Spanish schooner Sonora, captained by Juan Francisco de la Bodega y Quadra in 1775.
 The Sonora encountered several Indians in the waters near the mouth of the Quinault River.
 After some trading, the encounter culminated in bloodshed with several Indians killed, and six Spaniards killed or enslaved.
 While the encounter is generally considered to have been between the Quinault people and the Spanish, some authors believe the encounter may have involved the Quileute.
 In 1787, a small boat crew from the Imperial Eagle was killed by Indians near Destruction Island.
 The Columbia traded for furs with the village of La Push in 1792.
 The Russian schooner Nikolai ran aground on a beach north of the Quillayute River in 1808.
 The crew was killed or enslaved.

 Quileute tradition has many accounts of un-dated shipwrecks.
 One is of a French side-wheeled paddle steamer.
 The shipwrecked crew lived at La Push for many years, and called the mouth of the river "La Bouche."
 Possibly, this is the source of the village's current name: La Push.

 The first official negotiations with the United States government occurred in 1855 when Isaac Stevens and the Quileute signed the Treaty of Olympia.
 They ceded great amounts of land and agreed to resettle on the Quinault Reservation.

 ARTICLE 1.
 The said tribes and bands hereby cede, relinquish, and convey to the United States all their right, title, and interest in and to the lands and country occupied by them…

 Article 11 of the Treaty of Olympia was a single sentence:

 ARTICLE 11.
 The said tribes and bands agree to free all slaves now held by them, and not to purchase or acquire others hereafter.

 This article took away an integral part of the culture of the Northwest Coastal tribes, the rights to possess slaves.
 Their culture had been focused on possessions and they had always owned slaves.
 Later, in 1882, A.W.
 Smith came to La Push to teach the native children.
 He made a school and started to change the names of the people from tribal names to ones from the Bible.
 In 1889, after years of this not being enforced, President Cleveland gave the Quileute tribe the La Push reservation.
 252 residents moved there and in 1894, 71 people from the Hoh River got their own reservation.
 In 1889, a non-native individual who wanted the land at La Push started a fire that burned down all the houses on the reservation, along with many artifacts from the days before the Europeans came.